-The preparation of financial statements in accordance with Australian Accounting Standards (AASBs) [Australian Equivalents to International Financial Reporting Standards (AIFRS)] has been challenging over the last reporting season with the implementation of new disclosure requirements in respect of business combinations, segment reporting and the presentation of the primary statements within the financial report.
-The upcoming reporting season sees a period of consolidation and refinement, as there are minimal changes to the financial reporting requirements.
-However, preparers need to be wary of the next oncoming wave of changes currently unfolding in the next couple of years with the completion of the various convergence projects between the International Accounting Standards Board (IASB)/Financial Accounting Standards Board (FASB), especially in the areas of financial instruments, revenue and leasing.
+The preparation of financial statements in accordance with Australian Accounting Standards [International Financial Reporting Standards as adopted in Australia] has involved relatively little change over the last two years.
+However, preparers need to be wary of the next oncoming wave of changes currently unfolding in the next few years with the completion of the various convergence projects between the International Accounting Standards Board (IASB) and Financial Accounting Standards Board (FASB).
+These include the new standards on consolidation, joint arrangements and fair value measurement which apply mandatorily for annual reporting periods beginning on or after 1 January 2013.

-Should preparers like to discuss the recent developments within these areas and how these may impact upon your business, please contact your local Grant Thornton Australia contact, or the National Accounting Support (NAS) team on nationalaudit.support@au.gt.com.
-There are also various publications (TA and EI Alerts) on our website www.grantthornton.com.au which provide an overview of these developments.
+Should preparers like to discuss the recent developments within these areas and how these may impact upon your business, please contact your local Grant Thornton Australia contact, or the National Accounting Support (NAS) team on national@audit.support@au.gt.com.
+There are also various publications (Technical Accounting Alerts [TA Alerts] and Emerging Issues Accounting Alerts [EI Alerts]) on our website www.grantthornton.com.au which provide an overview of these developments.

-Grant Thornton Australia is pleased to publish Example Consolidated Financial Statements 2011, which is based on the recent Grant Thornton International publication, however has been tailored to suit the Australian ASX listed financial reporting and regulatory environment.
-This publication is intended to illustrate the 'look and feel' of AIFRS financial statements and to provide a realistic example of their presentation.
+The December 2012 edition of Example Financial Statements is based on the recent Grant Thornton International publication, however has been tailored to suit the Australian financial reporting and regulatory environment.
+This publication is intended to illustrate the 'look and feel' of Australian general purpose financial statements and to provide a realistic example of their presentation.

-Example Consolidated Financial Statements 2011 is based on the activities and results of Grant Thornton CLEARR Example Ltd and subsidiaries (the Group) - a fictional ASX listed IT entity that has been preparing AIFRS financial statements for several years.
-The form and content of AIFRS financial statements depend of course on the activities and transactions of each reporting entity.
-Our objective in preparing Example Consolidated Financial Statements 2011 was to illustrate one possible approach to financial reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
+This publication is based on the activities and results of Grant Thornton CLEARR Example Ltd and subsidiaries (the Group) - a fictional ASX listed public IT entity that has been preparing Australian general purpose financial statements for several years.
+The form and content of Australian general purpose financial statements depend of course on the activities and transactions of each reporting entity.
+Our objective in preparing the Example Financial Statements was to illustrate one possible approach to financial reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
 However, as with any example, this illustration does not envisage every possible transaction and cannot therefore be regarded as comprehensive.
 Management is responsible for the fair presentation of financial statements and therefore may find other approaches more appropriate in their specific circumstances.

-Example Consolidated Financial Statements 2011 has been reviewed and updated to reflect changes in AASBs that are effective for the year ending 31 December 2011.
-However, no account has been taken of any new developments published after 31 August 2011.
-The Grant Thornton website contains any updates that are relevant for 31 December 2011 financial statements including our June 2011 'Updated Accounting Standards issued by the IASB/AASB but not yet applicable'.
+These Example Financial Statements have been reviewed and updated to reflect changes in Australian Accounting Standards that are effective for the year ending 31 December 2012.
+However, no account has been taken of any new developments published after 30 October 2012.
+The Grant

+Thornton website contains any updates that are relevant for 31 December 2012 financial statements, including our December 2012 Accounting Standards issued by the AASB/IASB but not yet effective.